MahmoudHegazi/Code-editor/README.md

 *  open browser and write this link 127.0.0.1:5000
 *  write your own code html or js or css or any other frontend-langauge
 *  Click run and enjoy With Browser
+*  Now you can save and check your Code